Short term financial assistance from Metropolitan Ministries in Hamilton County TN.

 Other aid or referrals may be provided in some cases.
 It includes the following.

 - Groceries or vouchers may also be issued for families to use at the Chattanooga Area Food Bank.
 There may be free fruits, vegetables, formula, and similar goods distributed.
+Find details on free food pantries in Chattanooga.

 - Self-sufficiency can be addressed through job assistance and training.
 Staff can help people explore vocational and academic enrollment and maybe apply for financial aid from a school.